atulgoswami21/voiceit_android/README.md

 ```
 ### Delete Enrollment

-To delete an enrollment simply call the deleteEnrollment method for the specific user like this with the following parameters: developerId, userId, password(not encrypted, just in text form, the plugin encrypts the password using SHA256 for you), and enrollmentId
+To delete an enrollment simply call the deleteEnrollment method for the specific user like this with the following parameters: userId, password(not encrypted, just in text form, the plugin encrypts the password using SHA256 for you), and enrollmentId

 ```java
 myVoiceIt.deleteEnrollment("developerUserId","d0CHipUXOk", 123456, new JsonHttpResponseHandler() {